Lost Cosmonauts: Moon-shot allegations

-The Soviet Union lost the crewed Moon-landing phase of the space race to the United States.
-However, some sources claim that just before the historic Apollo 11 flight to the Moon, the Soviets undertook an adventurous attempt to beat the Americans.
-Despite the unsuccessful first test launch of the new Soviet N1 rocket on 20 January 1969, it is alleged that a decision was made to send a crewed Soyuz 7K-L3 craft to the Moon using an N1.
+The Soviet Union lost the crewed Moon-landing phase of the Space Race to the United States.
+However, some sources claim that just before the historic Apollo 11 flight to the Moon, the Soviets undertook a hasty attempt to beat the Americans.
+Despite the unsuccessful first test launch of the new Soviet N1 rocket on 21 February 1969, it is alleged that a decision was made to send a crewed Soyuz 7K-L3 craft to the Moon using an N1.
 This attempt is alleged to have occurred on 3 July 1969, when it ended in an explosion, destroying the launch pad and killing the cosmonauts on board.
 Official sources state that the L3 was not ready for crewed missions.
 Its lunar lander, the LK, had been tested a few times but its orbiter, the 7K-LOK, had not been successfully tested by the closing of the Moon-landing program at the end of 1974.
 The closing of the program was officially denied and maintained top secret until 1990 when the government allowed them to be published under the policy of glasnost.

 This claim correlates with the late hoax about the unsuccessful Moon-shot flight of Andrei Mikoyan.
-However, in reality, the second launch, like the first, was a test of the booster and was therefore uncrewed.
+In reality, the second launch, like the first, was a test of the booster and was therefore uncrewed.
 Even if cosmonauts had been on board, they would have been rescued by its launch escape system, which carried the dummy payload to safety 2 km from the pad.